Easy, no alcohol, no bake berry tiramisu trifle made with Mascarpone cream cheese, lady fingers and a blackberry blueberry puree.

 For the sake of simplicity you can choose to mix the berries with all the mascarpone mixture.
 I wanted to have different color layers and plenty of time on my hands so the artist in me wanted to express herself.

 By cooking the berries together first it intensifies their flavor, and gives me the most amazing syrup to dip the ladyfingers in.
-You can build individual berry tiramisu trifles if you like, or just make one large trifle dish for everyone to share.

-Your call really, the taste stays the same.
 It wouldn’t be me if i hadn’t garnished with some pretty blossoms and fresh basil, but you can skip that if you like and add your own finishing touch.

 Note worthy: I heard some of you could not find mascarpone cheese in your area.
-So really sorry to hear that, because mascarpone cheese is one of a kind awesomeness.
-But, don’t let that hold you back from making this berry tiramisu.
+So sorry to hear that, because mascarpone cheese is one of a kind awesomeness.
+But, don’t let that hold you back from making this berry tiramisu trifle.
 Just use a smooth nice cream cheese as a substitute.
 I know it isn’t quite the same, but definitely beats not making it at all, right ?

 - Italian Tiramisu Cheesecake